We’re Making the Facebook Papers Public. Here’s Why and How

 - Laura Edelson, PhD Candidate in Computer Science, New York University Tandon School of Engineering.
 Laura is a cybersecurity researcher who studies the spread of misinformation and hate in online political communication.
 She leads the AdObserver and AdObservatory projects at NYU and is a Belfer Fellow with the Anti-Defamation League.

-While our group is itself conspicuously America, our first decision was to require local experts when reviewing any document focused on another country.
-One off the committee’s chief responsibilities is to vet local experts to work alongside our reviewers.
+While our group is itself largely American, our first decision was to require local experts when reviewing any document focused on another country.
+One of the committee’s chief responsibilities is to vet local experts to work alongside our reviewers.

 The internet was a much smaller place when Facebook arrived in 2004.
 Back then, beyond hookups and house parties, the social network held little sway over events in the real world.
 Unrecognizable today from its origin as a dorm-room novelty, Facebook is now one of the richest and most influential companies on the planet and the most pervasive information platform ever created.
 A tentacular machine that has altered the face of politics and life itself on a global scale.
 At its best, Facebook is a tool that connects billions, narrowing the divide between disparate peoples and cultures in ways previously unimaginable.
 At its worst, it has served as history’s most efficient delivery system for toxic propaganda, empowering bigots and extremists to commit egregious crimes against humanity, quite literally being wielded as an instrument of war.